ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 Activate the `prep` environment for this step.

 There are some arguments that you need to pass via the terminal.
 They are:
 - `countries`: At least one required.
-This should be the names of the countries you are prepping with a space between them.
+This should be the names of the countries you are preparing with a space between them.
 Make sure that the spellings used for country names match those used in the Natural Earth country boundaries shapefile.
 - `--hydro`: Default is False, so only use this when you need to change to True.

 Below is an example of what you could run (with `Country1` and `Country2` being specific country names):

 `.../Geo-X-data-prep % python prep_before_spider.py Country1 Country2 --hydro True`

-The above will first prepare a hydropower Geopackage (GPKG), then pre-process the raw data, create a SPIDER config, and finally run GLAES.
+The above will first prepare a hydropower Geopackage file, then pre-process the raw data, create a SPIDER config, and finally run GLAES.
 This will be done for each country provided.

 ### 3.2 Run SPIDER
 >[!NOTE]
 > Remember to deactivate the `prep` environment.

-Now you will need to move to the `ccg-spider/prep` directory, activate the `spider` environment, and run the SPIDER CLI.
+Now you will need to move to the `ccg-spider/prep` directory, activate the `spider` environment, and use the SPIDER CLI.

-Take the following command, replace the `Country` with the name of the country you are studying without spaces or periods, and paste it in your terminal:
+Take the following command, replace `Country` with the name of the country you are studying without spaces or periods, and paste it in your terminal:

 `.../prep % gdal_rasterize data/Country.gpkg -burn 1 -tr 0.1 0.1 data/blank.tif && gdalwarp -t_srs EPSG:4088 data/blank.tif data/blank_proj.tif && spi --config=Country_config.yml Country_hex.geojson`